Leadville History: Explore the Mineral Belt TrailMarch 14, 2020

 Just north of where the Mineral Belt Trail crosses County Road 2, you’re a full two miles above sea level.
 This is where the Leadville empire was born.
 The glitter of gold in black sand in California Gulch first caught the Fifty-Niners’ eyes in 1860, setting off the gold rush and the beginning of Leadville.
 When the placer gold was exhausted in the late 1860s, the miners traded their gold pans and rockers for a new set of tools—the pick and giant powder.
 They dug deep into the surrounding hills for silver, lead, and zinc.

 For more Leadville history and jaw-dropping views of the surrounding mountains, travel the entire Mineral Belt Trail.
 Gaze at the mining structures as you glide past, and stop to read the many plaques with details of the town’s intriguing history.

-If you like to fat bike, come see us April 14, 2018, for the East Side Epic!
-This tour of Leadville’s historical mining district is part of the Leadville Winter Mountain Bike Race Series.
+If you like to fat bike, come in early March for the Leadville Winter Mountain Bike Race Series.
 Or come next February for the Leadville Loppet Nordic ski race, a fun annual fundraiser for the trail.

 Or make plans to explore the National Historic Landmark District in downtown Leadville or one of our other history attractions.